What is happening in Iran? Internet blackout and Israel blamed after mass protests

 Iranian authorities have blamed “terrorist agents” from the US and Israel for the unrest.
 The Ayatollah called protesters “saboteurs” and said they were “ruining their own streets [to] make the president of another country happy”.

-US president Donald Trump warned that if Tehran “violently kills peaceful protesters” the US “will come to their rescue,” threats that acquired fresh resonance following the capture of Venezuelan President Nicolas Maduro, a long-standing ally of Tehran, by American troops.
+US president Donald Trump warned that if Tehran “violently kills peaceful protesters” the US “will come to their rescue,” threats that acquired fresh resonance following the capture of Venezuelan President Nicolas Maduro, a long-standing ally of Tehran.

-“We’re watching it very closely,” Mr Trump said on Sunday.
-“If they start killing people like they have in the past, I think they’re going to get hit very hard by the United States.”
+On Saturday, he went a step further, when he posted on social media that the US “stands ready to help” Iranians protesting.

-The country has been reeling from a 12-day conflict in June, initiated by Israel, which saw US forces bomb Iranian nuclear facilities.
-A widening economic crisis has seen the population struggling with an annual inflation rate of 40 per cent.
+The New York Times and Wall Street Journal, citing anonymous US officials, said on Saturday night that Mr Trump had been given military options for a strike on Iran, but had not made a final decision.

 During the Iran-Iraq war of the 1980s, the US backed Saddam Hussein.
 During that conflict, the US launched a one-day assault that crippled Iran at sea as part of the so-called “Tanker War”, and later shot down an Iranian commercial airliner that the US military said it mistook for a warplane.